 "Here's the word on random-wire antennae."

-Presented for your consideration by Jack, VE3EED.
+consideration by Jack, VE3EED.

 The table below represents half wave lengths and multiples that you